Heysham: Demography and governance

+Heysham North ward is within the area covered by Morecambe Town Council.

+From 1899 to 1928, Heysham was administered by Heysham Urban District Council, from 1928 to 1974 by Morecambe and Heysham Municipal Borough Council, and since 1974 by Lancaster City Council.

 Community

-Heysham is the terminus of the Stanlow-Heysham oil pipeline, and of a gas pipeline that originates in Morecambe field in the Irish Sea.
+Heysham is the terminus of the Stanlow–Heysham oil pipeline at the site of the former Heysham Refinery, and of a gas pipeline that originates in the Morecambe gas fields in the Irish Sea.

 Industry and transport

 Heysham Port started operation in 1904.
 There is a ferry service to the Isle of Man, as well as freight to Ireland and services for the eastern Irish Sea and Morecambe Bay gas fields.
 A SeaCat service to Belfast started in 1999.
 Some ferries connect with trains from Heysham Port railway station to Lancaster via the Morecambe Branch Line.

 Heysham oil refinery was located between Heysham and Middleton and operated from 1941 to 1976.

 The Bay Gateway dual carriageway opened in October 2016, connecting Heysham directly to the M6 motorway.

+Nature and wildlife

+The Lancashire Wildlife Trust manages a 3 ha nature reserve near to the nuclear power stations.
+Whitethroats breed on the scrubland.
+Nearby, on the sea shore is a patch of rock known as Red Nab where waders and gulls roost and congregate.
+Two warm water outfalls from the power stations enrich the food supply for migratory seabirds such as little gulls and Mediterranean gulls.
+Winter visitors include kittiwakes and purple sandpipers.